vacp2p/rfc-index/codex/marketplace.md

 The following conditions MUST be fullfilled in a Codex storage contract
 - failing to provide proof of storage periodically, the RECOMMENDED method for proofs is [Proof-of-Data-Possession](https://hackmd.io/2uRBltuIT7yX0CyczJevYg?view).
-- a portion of `collateral` MUST be offered as rewards vaildator nodes, and a portion SHOULD be offered as reward to storage nodes that repair [slots](##slots)
+- a portion of `collateral` MUST be offered as rewards vaildator nodes, and a portion SHOULD be offered as reward to storage nodes that repair [slots](##Slots).

 `proofProbability`

 `duration`

-- Once the `reward` has depleted from steady storage node payment, the storage request SHOULD end.
+- Once the `reward` has depleted from periodic storage node payment, the storage request SHOULD end.
-The requester MAY renew the storage request by creating a new request with the same `cid`.
+The requester MAY renew the storage request by creating a new request with the same `cid` value.
--
+- Data MAY be considered lost during contract `duration` if stroage nodes fail to provide storage proofs and no other storage nodes decide to fill empty slots, see [slots](##slots) below.

+`dispersal`
+- Storage nodes MUST not allowed to fill all slots in a request.
+- Requester SHOULD provide dispersal value

 ### Slots